 Tweeter with sound guide / waveguide and maximum narrow baffle

 No edge diffraction.
 Extremely uniform straightening behavior in the entire transmission range.
 In contrast to normal dome tweeters, even in the super high tone (> 10kHz) wide and even radiation.
 Concerning. horizontal bundling a nearly perfect solution.

 However, the distance to the mid-bass driver is greater than without sound conduction, which adversely affects the vertical radiation behavior.
 This problem is avoided by a correspondingly deeper separation, which, thanks to the sound pressure increasing and thus driver-relieving effect of the waveguide usually. is also feasible.

 Sound guide (DXT) & trapezoidal chamfers

-The same applies as in the example previously written, but without the problem of the large driver spacing.
+The same applies as in the example previously written, but without the problem of the large driver distance.
 The tweeter used here is the Seas-DXT.
 The size of a "normal" tweeter (D104mm), with the effect of a true waveguide.
-Fascinating, and not fully understood by the author.
+Fascinating!

 The trapezoidal phases do the rest, especially in terms of stabilization of the bundling behavior towards the mid-bass driver.
 In wider baffles there would be a widening in the transmission range, usually. to 3kHz which would be compensated only by a correspondingly high crossover frequency.